dealing with buyer's agents

-You can reduce the chances of this happening to your sale by letting buyers know right upfront that they will benefit financially, instead of an agent, if they contact you directly.
+You can reduce the chances of this happening to your sale by letting buyers know right upfront that they will benefit financially if they contact you directly.

 There are no rules in private sales that dictate what you as the seller can do, or can't do, when it comes to providing incentive to a buyer.
-Be creative, think outside of the box, and keep in mind that buyers who are looking for a property on their own are often expecting some kind of reward for working out the purchase with you, without the help of a buyer's agent.
+Be creative, think outside of the box, and keep in mind that buyers who are looking for a property on their own are often expecting some kind of reward for working out the purchase with you directly.
 So don't be afraid to share in the savings - your buyers will love you for it, and everybody wins!

-If you ever need a boost in your confidence level during the sale cycle, or if an agent has told you something that you would like clarification on, please feel free to contact us on our toll-free number anytime at 1-800-831-3726 extension 101, and ask for Rob.
+If you ever need a boost in your confidence level during the sale cycle, or if an agent has told you something that you would like clarification on, please feel free to contact us on our toll-free number anytime at 1-800-831-3726 extension 101.

 Thank you for taking the time to read this important information, and good luck with the sale of your property!